 In 1994, the Louisiana Department of Environmental Quality ("LDEQ") issued a compliance order for environmental contamination at our Arcadia, Louisiana, facility.
 In 1999, our Arcadia facility and adjacent terminals were directed by the Remediation Services Division of the LDEQ to pursue remediation of this contamination.
-At March 31, 2004, we have an accrued liability of \$0.3 million for remediation costs at our Arcadia facility.
+At June 30, 2004, we have an accrued liability of \$0.3 million for remediation costs at our Arcadia facility.
 Effective in March 2004, we executed an access agreement with an adjacent industrial landowner who is located upgradient of the Arcadia facility.
-This agreement enables the landowner to proceed with remediation activities at our Arcadia facility for which they have accepted shared responsibility.
+This agreement enables the landowner to proceed with remediation activities at our Arcadia facility for which it has accepted shared responsibility.
 We do not expect that the completion of the remediation program proposed to the LDEQ will have a future material adverse effect on our financial position, results of operations or cash flows.

 On March 17, 2003, we experienced a release of 511 barrels of jet fuel from a storage tank at our Blue Island terminal located in Cook County, Illinois.
 As a result of the release, we have entered into an Agreed Order with the State of Illinois.
-The Agreed Order requires us, in part, to complete a site investigation plan to delineate the scope of any potential contamination resulting from the release and to remediate any contamination present above regulatory standards.
-This site investigation plan has been completed and submitted to the State of Illinois.
-The

-Agreed Order does not contain any provision for any fines or penalties; however, it does not preclude the State of Illinois from assessing these at a later date.
-We do not expect that the completion of the Agreed Order will have a future material adverse effect on our financial position, results of operations or cash flows.
+We are complying with the Agreed Order and are in the process of negotiating a final settlement with the State of Illinois.
+We do not expect that compliance with the Agreed Order or the settlement will have a future material adverse effect on our financial position, results of operations or cash flows.

-At March 31, 2004, we have an accrued liability of \$8.0 million, related to various TCTM and TE Products sites requiring environmental remediation activities.
+At June 30, 2004, we have an accrued liability of \$7.9 million, related to various TCTM and TE Products sites requiring environmental remediation activities.
 We do not expect that the completion of remediation programs associated with TCTM and TE Products activities will have a future material adverse effect on our financial position, results of operations or cash flows.

 We regularly review our long-lived assets for impairment in accordance with SFAS No. 144, Accounting for the Impairment or Disposal of Long-Lived Assets.
-At March 31, 2004, we have identified certain assets that we are monitoring for possible impairment.
-We are unable to reasonably estimate the probabilities associated with the performance of an impairment test.
-We are continuing to monitor the circumstances surrounding the assets and will test the assets for impairment as more information becomes available.
-We do not believe that the resolution of the matter will have a material effect on our financial condition, results of operations or cash flows.
+At June 30, 2004, we have identified certain assets that we are assessing for recoverability resulting from recent operational changes.
+We are continuing to monitor these circumstances; however, we do not believe that the resolution of the matter will have a material effect on our financial condition, results of operations or cash flows.

-Centennial entered into credit facilities totaling \$150.0 million and, as of March 31, 2004, \$150.0 million was outstanding under those credit facilities.
+Centennial entered into credit facilities totaling \$150.0 million and, as of June 30, 2004, \$150.0 million was outstanding under those credit facilities.
 The proceeds were used to fund construction and conversion costs of Centennial's pipeline system.
-TE Products and Marathon have each guaranteed one-half of Centennial's debt, up to a maximum amount of \$75.0 million each.
+TE Products and Marathon have each guaranteed one half of Centennial's debt, up to a maximum amount of \$75.0 million each.